LoremLabs/kudos/ident-agency/packages/poold/readme.md

 # PoolD

-Read and write from your pool of data
+Daemon to read and write from your pool of data

 ### Usage